dejan995/hms-docker/README.md

 13. Nginx Proxy Manager
 14. Samba WebUI

+You can see a list of all services and the ports they are using [here](docs/ports.md).

 ## Updates
 ### 20.06.2021
 1. Emby Media server is replaced with Jellyfin Media Server.